 How to Actually Get Sh!t Done With a To-Do List

-Now that the sparkly ball has long since hit the ground, we’re supposedly off and running on those New Year’s resolutions.
-Unfortunately, between work, family, and other real-life obligations, achieving our goals is almost always harder than it seems.
-But the problem may have started way back in 2012, when we first jotted down those goals on a piece of loose leaf or a dirty bar napkin.
+With a new school year comes the immediate overwhelming sense of disorder.
+Between homework, jobs, activities, and other real-life obligations, achieving our goals and making deadlines is almost always harder than it seems.
 Creating an efficient to-do list is a feat in itself, and that’s where we come in.
-We’ve prepared 13 tips to help you organize your life into a manageable list, then cross off each entry in time to make some new resolutions for next year.
+We’ve prepared 13 tips to help you organize your life into a manageable list, then cross off each entry one at a time (whether you're a student or not).

 To Do or Not To Do — The Need-to-Know